laisbsc/Scrappix/README.md

  4. The output from running the command should have been placed into a file with a `.db` extension to it.
  ### Output analysis / queries execution
  5. To analyse the output (and query it) go to [SQLite](https://sqliteonline.com/).
- 6. On the top left-hand side click 'File' and load the file created upon last command's execution. <br/>
+ 6. On the top left-hand side click 'File' and load the file created upon last command's execution (`filename.db`). <br/>
  You should be seeing all your scraped data on the screen now.
  7. To query your data, type the query into the textbox at the top of the page and click 'run'.
 SQLite generates graphs as well.